jkennel/hydrorecipes/README.md

 The goal of **hydrorecipes** is to supplement the [recipes package](https://recipes.tidymodels.org) with a few steps that can help deal with moderately sized water level datasets.
-These were developed primarily with regression convolution in mind to be used with *lm* or *glmnet*.
+These were developed primarily with regression deconvolution in mind to be used with *lm* or *glmnet*.
 The following steps are currently available:

 -   *step_lead_lag* is a more flexible version of *step_lag* from the